siva-sanker/Expense-tracker/README.md

 ✅ Add and categorize expenses easily.
 ✅ View detailed expense history.
-✅ Analyze spending with charts and graphs.  [tbd]
+✅ Analyze spending with charts and graphs [tbd].
 ✅ User-friendly and responsive design.

 ---